King's Highway 401 - Images

 Regional Municipality of Peel

 View of the 401/403/410 interchange as seen looking west from the Dixie Road overpass.
 The Highway 401/403/410/ interchange is 4-levels high and contains 7 high-speed flyover ramps.
 Geographically it is far and away the largest interchange in Canada.
 What's more, despite its already enormous size, this interchange is likely to get larger, as there are currently no ramps between the Toronto-bound 403 and Highway 401-West nor are there ramps between Highway 401-East and the Hamilton-bound 403.
-These ramps are scheduled to be constructed in the future, a stub ramp from the westbound 401 to the Hamilton-bound 403 is to be constructed as part of the collector lane extension to Hurontario Street.
+These ramps are proposed to be constructed in the future, some grading work was completed for a ramp from the westbound 401 to the Hamilton-bound 403 as part of the extension of the complex freeway to west of Hurontario Street.

 Photos taken: May 3rd, 2009.